 Eligibility Requirements for Financial Assistance

+The amount and types of financial aid are determined by Federal, State, and institutional guidelines.
+Federal and most State financial aid programs are based on need.
+Students must reapply each year for most of these programs.
 Eligibility for financial assistance depends upon many factors.
 Being eligible does not guarantee that you will receive an award, since award selection criteria are not the same as eligibility criteria.

-However, before you receive an award, you must first be eligible.
+Before you receive an award, you must first be eligible.
 To be eligible to receive financial aid, you must:

 - Be a U.S. citizen or an eligible non-citizen